 One of the more common questions we get from indie publishers with a print book is: what is the difference between Amazon Advantage and Amazon Seller Central, aka Marketplace?

 Well, few actually phrase it this way but if they knew what to call the two programs they would use these terms.
 Amazon has so many programs and acronyms—Associates, Advantage, Marketplace, KDP, Author Central, FBA, AWS, ACX, etc.—it’s difficult to keep track of all the services, much less specific program features.

 Advantage is a consignment arrangement; your book is part of Amazon’s inventory.
 When someone buys your book, they pay Amazon and Amazon ships them the order.

 With Marketplace you are the retailer; you are essentially advertising your book on Amazon.
 When someone buys your book, Amazon holds the money for you while you ship the order to the customer.
 There is a professional and individual program and the table below contrasts the individual program.
-(Click here for a summary of the differences between Individual and Professional.)
+(This is a comparison of the individual and professional plan pricing.)

 |Costs||Amazon charges $.99 per item+15%+$1.35 (the book “variable closing fee”).
 They also provide a reimbursement of shipping fees according to a schedule.
 E.g a $10 book could net you $10.15.
 Don’t forget you have to pay for the shipping method the customer selected.||Advantage is an annual charge of $99 and you are paid 45% of the list price.
 The terms are about the same as if you were selling your book in a bookstore.
 You need to pay to ship books to Amazon for warehousing.
 (Read more about the new Advantage program.)|